 18. Newlyweds Live with the Wife’s Parents

 A country’s history, geography, culture, and community shape and influence its wedding traditions.
-In Cambodia, these resulted in a multi-day celebration with various ceremonies that all emphasize the importance of families and ancestors.
-For Cambodians, marriage is a sacred ritual integral to their society.
+In Cambodia, these culminated in a multi-day celebration with various ceremonies that all emphasize the importance of families and ancestors.
+For Cambodians, the rituals and traditions observed represent the very essence of wedding traditions in Cambodia.
+Marriage, in this context, is a sacred ritual integral to their society.